TeresaKa/project_stylometry_statistics/README.md

     ├── dataset # Contains datasets in different languages ├── results # Contains the results for zscore, delta and error calculations as well as visualisations.
-    ├── scripts # Contains scripts to calculate delta, transform the dataset and process the data ├── utils # Contains Jupyter Notebooks and scripts to viszualize datasets and results and to support data processing.
+    ├── scripts # Contains scripts to calculate delta, transform the dataset and process the data ├── utils # Contains Jupyter Notebooks and scripts to visualize datasets and results and to support data processing.
     └── README.md